johnkary/johnkary.net/source/about/index.md

 type: page
 published: true
 ---
-Since January 2015 I've worked in Kansas City, MO as a software developer in the biomedical research field.
+Since November 2013 I've worked in Kansas City, MO as a software developer in the biomedical research field.
 Our small internal team builds software used by our facility's scientists to facilitate parts of their gene-based research.

-Our primary application is a client-side application written in ExtJS JavaScript framework, which talks to an HTTP API built on top of PHP + Symfony2 framework and a number of in-house custom components.
+Our primary application is a client-side web application written in ExtJS JavaScript framework, which talks to an HTTP API returning JSON built with PHP, Symfony2 framework and many in-house custom components.

-I attend and [regularly speak](http://johnkary.net/talks) at a few local user groups:
+I attend and [regularly speak](http://johnkary.net/talks) at a number of local user groups, and even help organize a few:

 * Co-Organizer, [Kansas City PHP User Group][]
 * Co-Organizer, [Lawrence Coders][]